 A tender "meaty" sautéed portobello mushrooms recipe combined with fresh spinach, garlic, and tamari.
 Such an easy, satisfying side dish.
-Or pair it with brown rice or quinoa for a meal!
-(Gluten-free + oil-free option.)
+Or you can pair it with brown rice or quinoa for a meal!
+(Vegan, gluten-free, oil-free option.)

 Portobello mushrooms are wonderful.
 They're so tender, "meaty", and nutrient-rich.

 This recipe keeps it simple with minimal ingredients so the mushrooms can really shine.

 It's an easy, satisfying side dish.
 But you can also pair it with cooked brown rice or quinoa for more of a main dish meal.

 Ingredients for Sautéed Portobello Mushrooms